hamza772000/Interactive-Devices-2023/README.md

 # Interactive-Devices-2023
-This repo contains the code for touch detection and classification inside the inflatable robot.
+This repo contains the code for touch detection and classification inside an inflatable robot.

 **Modules required:**
 -cv2